AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 ## Price indexer

-Live Search customers can use the [SaaS price indexer](../price-index/index.md).
+Live Search customers can use the new [SaaS price indexer](../price-index/index.md), which provides faster price changes updates and synchornization time.

 ### PWA support